Joystream/pioneer/docs/README.md

 yarn node-mocks --help
 ```

+You can also connect to the node using [Polkadot apps wallet](#connecting-to-the-joystream-node-using-polkadot-app-wallet) to interact with the node.

 ## Query-node API

 To access the archival state of the chain Pioneer 2 fetch such information from the [query-node](https://github.com/Joystream/joystream/tree/query_node/query-node).
 It is a GraphQL server that allows a convenient API for querying the data.